 Utilization of dietary lipids requires that they first be absorbed through the intestine.
 As these molecules are oils they would be essentially insoluble in the aqueous intestinal environment.
 Solubilization (emulsification) of dietary lipid is accomplished initially via the agitation action as food passes through the stomach and then the emuslificaiton process continues within the intestine via bile salts that are synthesized in the liver and secreted from the gallbladder.

-The emulsified fats can then be degraded by salivary (lingual) , gastric and pancreatic lipases.
+Dietary lipids, in the form of triglycerides and phospholipids, are digested by various lipases.
 The lipases found in the gastrointestinal tract include one originally identified as lingual lipase (secreted by acinar cells of von Ebner glands of the tongue), gastric lipase (secreted by Chief cells of the stomach), pancreatic lipase (PNLIP gene), and pancreatic lipase-related protein 2 (PNLIPRP2 gene).
 These enzymes generate free fatty acids and a mixture of mono- and diglycerides from dietary triglycerides.
-Lingual lipase and gastric lipase are the acid lipases and these function only in the acidic environment of the stomach.
-These two lipases are distinct from pancreatic lipases in that they do not require a lipid-bile acid interface for activity nor do they require the presence of the protein colipase.
-Pancreatic lipases, on the other hand, only function in the neutral pH environment generated in the small intestine by the secretion of pancreatic juices.
+Lingual lipase and gastric lipase are both derived from the lipase F, gastric (LIPF) gene and together constitute the acid lipases.
+The acidic lipases function essentially only in the acidic environment of the stomach.
+However, evidence suggests that lingual lipase functions within the mouth allowing for the ability to taste non-esterified fatty acids (NEFAs).
+The acid lipases are distinct from pancreatic lipases in that they do not require a lipid-bile acid interface for activity nor do they require the presence of the protein colipase.
+Pancreatic lipases, on the other hand, only function in the neutral pH environment generated in the small intestine by the secretion of pancreatic bicarbonate (HCO3–).
 Also, pancreatic lipases require the presence of colipase and a lipid-bile acid interface for their activity.
-Pancreatic lipase degrades triglycerides at the 1 and 3 positions sequentially to generate 1,2-diacylglycerides and 2-acylglycerides.
-Phospholipids are degraded at the 2 position by pancreatic phospholipase A2 releasing a free fatty acid and the lysophospholipid.
+The role of colipase in pancreatic lipase function is to anchor the lipase to the surface of an emulsified lipid droplet and to prevent it from being removed by bile salts.
+Pancreatic lipase degrades triglycerides at the sn-1 and sn-3 positions sequentially to generate 1,2-diacylglycerides (DAG) and 2-monoacylglycerides (MAG).
+Phospholipids are degraded at the sn-2 position by pancreatic phospholipase A2 releasing a free fatty acid and the lysophospholipid.